 Following breakfast we drive north to Ambalavao the gateway to Andringitra National Park.
 We will arrive about midday and that afternoon we will go and do a short walk in the Anja Community Reserve.
 This little park is a community project protecting lemurs.
 It is made up of a forest and huge boulders and home to over 400 ring-tailed lemurs.
 We stay overnight in at Residence du Betsileo.
 The rooms there are simple and the atmosphere and restaurant are great.

-Today an early start after breakfast we head back through to Antanarivo branching off to the West to Andasibe-Mantadia National Park.
-Here we send the night in a lodge on the edge of the jungle.
+Today an early start after breakfast we head back through to Antanarivo branching off to the West to Park National d’Andasibe.
+Here we spend the next two nights in a lodge on the edge of the jungle.

 We spend the morning hiking the forest in search of the Indri and other lemurs along the way.
 That afternoon we return to Antananarivo and the end of the trip.